luka-stanisic/dev-harbor/content/english/_index.md

     # Responsive design
     - name : "Responsive design"
       icon : "fas fa-mobile-alt"
-      content : "We design our apps to work optimally with laptops, tablets and smart phones"
+      content : "We design our apps to work perfectly with laptops, tablets and smart phones"

 ######################### Service #####################
 service: